-The approved litigation funding for the 2024/25 financial year is \$5 million.
+The approved litigation funding for the 2025/26 financial year is \$5 million.
 Under the new funding agreement, the FMA can retain up to \$3 million in the litigation fund account on its balance sheet at any point in time.
 As and when the amount held in the litigation fund account falls below \$2 million, the FMA can request a top up to an amount not exceeding \$3 million.
-In addition, FMA can retain any underspend in the litigation fund appropriation across financial years.